Skip to main content

 Running an A/A (aa) Test

-The easiest way to run an A/A test in Statsig is by leveraging a Feature Flag.
+The easiest way to run an A/A test in Statsig is by leveraging a Feature Gate.
 You can also leverage an Experiment to run an A/A, but we chose to use a Feature Gate for this tutorial for simplicity.

 Log into the Statsig console at https://console.statsig.com/ and navigate to Feature Gates in the left-hand navigation panel.